 However, as they are composed of MEPs coming from many different national parties,political factions in the EP are not homogenous.
 Such diversity may generate some difficulty in forming a common faction position.
 During debates, MEPs are often expected to align themselves to the common position of their faction, but this is not mandatory.

-In MEU 2014, participants assigned the role of MEP shall work together with their colleagues in order to reach a common position within their respective factions and then try to create consensus in the EP and with the Council.
+During MEU 2015, participants assigned the role of MEP shall work together with their colleagues in order to reach a common position within their respective factions and then try to create consensus in the EP and with the Council.
 In order to facilitate cooperation between the two co-legislators, 3 MEPs shall be elected to attend trilogue meetings, which will also involve the Permanent Representative of Greece to the Council (note: Greece will be holding the presidency of the Council during the first semester of 2014) and the Commissioner responsible for each Proposal.

 Political groupings (factions) are the same as in the real EP.
 Obviously in MEU we will not have as many MEPs as in reality, due to the fact that this would involve more than 800 participants in total.
 However, the analogy of the repartition of MEPs per Country will be respected.
 We will also have Faction Leaders and Faction Secretaries.
 These positions play a very important part in MEU's EP and during the entire conference itself, as they provide both leadership and official representation when it comes to press conferences for example, and during negotiations with the Ministers and the Commission.